 A range of funding options exist for students who are interested in this program:

-- IWC Masters Scholarships - open annually for international candidates (from 1 May - 1 August) and domestic candidates (from 1 July - 1 October).
+- IWC Masters Scholarships (full scholarships) - currently open for international candidates (until 1 August) and domestic candidates (until 1 November).

 - Australia Awards Scholarships and Endeavour Scholarships - open annually for students from selected countries.